49er Fire

-The 49er Fire was a large and destructive wildfire in September 1988 in the U.S. state of California's Nevada County and Yuba County.
-After igniting on the morning of September 11, when a homeless schizophrenic man accidentally set brush alight by burning toilet paper, the fire burned 33,700 acres throughout the foothills of the Sierra Nevada, impinging on the communities of Lake Wildwood, Rough and Ready, and Smartsville, before being declared contained on September 16.
+The 49er Fire was a destructive wildfire in 1988 in Northern California's Nevada County and Yuba County.
+The fire ignited on September 11 when a man accidentally set brush on fire by burning toilet paper near Highway 49.
 Driven by severe drought conditions and strong, dry winds, firefighting crews were hard-pressed to stop the fire's advance until winds calmed and humidity levels recovered.
+The fire burned through 33700 acre of the Sierra Nevada foothills, impinging on the communities of Lake Wildwood, Rough and Ready, and Smartsville before officials declared it fully contained on September 16.